Parliament of Tasmania

 Latest Governor's News

-In the evening, the Governor and Professor Chalmers hosted a ceremony for the University of Tasmania to acknowledge participants graduating from the 2025 Pathways to Politics for Women program.
+In the evening, the Governor and Professor Chalmers hosted a ceremony for the presentation of the 10th anniversary Tasmanian STEM Excellence Awards.

 Read more